Your breath has an interesting ability to provide clues to your overall health.

 Breathing tests may even help doctors identify diabetes.

 Diabetes-related halitosis has two main causes: periodontal disease and high levels of ketones in the blood.

-If you get periodontal disease, it may be more severe and take longer to heal than in a person without diabetes.
+If someone with diabetes develops periodontal disease, it may be more severe and take longer to heal than a person without diabetes.

 Bad breath is a common sign of periodontal disease.
 Other signs include: